Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 395. ### What is React Dev Tool?
      React DevTools is a browser extension that helps developers debug and inspect React applications.
 It allows you to see the component structure, check and modify component data, and analyze performance.
 It's a useful tool for understanding how React components work and finding and fixing issues in your code.

+# Day 80

+396. ###  What is "React Node" in react?
+     In React, a "React Node" is a term used to describe any content that can be rendered within a React component.
+It could be HTML elements, other React components, text, numbers, or fragments.

+397. ### Why do we need to React Router?
+     It maintains consistent structure and behavior and is used to develop single-page web applications.
+Enables multiple views in a single application by defining multiple routes in the React application.

+398. ### Explain the role of Reducer.
+     Reducers are pure functions which specify how the application’s state changes in response to an ACTION.
+Reducers work by taking in the previous state and action, and then it returns a new state.
+It determines what sort of update needs to be done based on the type of the action, and then returns new values.
+It returns the previous state as it is, if no work needs to be done.

+399. ### What is the use of React.cloneElement?
+     React.cloneElement is a method provided by React that allows you to clone and modify a React element.
+It is typically used when you want to add or override props of a React element while maintaining its original type and key.
+This is useful when working with components that accept and modify their children's elements.

+400. ### Can you explain React's "lifting state up" concept and why it is important?
+     "Lifting state up" is a concept in React where you move the shared state of multiple components to their common parent component.
+By doing this, you establish a single source of truth for the shared state, allowing you to pass down the state and related functions as props to child components.
+It enables better data flow, state management, and enhances performance by reducing unnecessary re-rendering.